-3. ASSIGNMENTS & PROJECTS: As far as "projects," you will have some! (ex: Ethnographic Techniques, Geneaology, Economic Systems, Ongoing Cultures, Ethics, Final Project).
+3. ASSIGNMENTS & PROJECTS: As far as "projects," you will have many mini-projects and one large, Final Project.
 In addition, I may occasionally ask you to write something on a video, article, event, textbook question, or personal event.
+All projects except the Final Project count twice you may be asked to bring in items for your hands-on projects.
+Understand that if you do not, you do not get to do the project and you will receive zeros